tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

   //think the FROM clause as a table (a.attr1, a.attr2,...)
   // you can group by a or its attributes, and do aggregation.
   // ":Account" is the label of the vertex type, and "a" is the
-  // table alias, and () symbolize a vertex pattern in ASCII art.
+  // vertex type alias, and () symbolize a vertex pattern in ASCII art.
   SELECT a.isBlocked, count(*) INTO T
   FROM (a:Account)
   GROUP BY a.isBlocked;